Welcome! This page has way too much self-indulgent detail, but if you’re really interested in what I’m all about you can probably find it here.

 I have also played more video games than I care to admit.
 I’ve written reviews for some of them.
 I tend to like indie platformers and puzzle games.

-My favorite fiction book is Infinite Jest, and my favorite nonfiction book is probably Learn You a Haskell for Great Good! because it set me down a path to a lot more learning about topics I find super interesting.
+My favorite book is probably Learn You a Haskell for Great Good! because it set me down a path to a lot more learning about topics I find super interesting.
 My most treasured book from my childhood is 1000 Play Thinks.

 I enjoy making music.
 I usually make electronic stuff.
 I learned the basics of how to play piano in third grade, and my skills have slowly improved since then.